 Counseling Center

-All students at Sacajawea Jr. High have unlimited access to the services that the counseling center provides, which includes two full-time certified school counselors, as well as a part-time school social worker.
+All students at Sacajawea Middle School have unlimited access to the services that the counseling center provides, which includes two full-time certified school counselors, as well as a part-time school social worker.
 In addition, effective school counseling is a collaborative process that involves not only school counselors, but also students, parents, teachers, administrators and community leaders to assist students in reaching their fullest potential.
+Check out our newsletter for up to date information on what is happening in the counseling center throughout the year:

 Meet the Counseling Center Staff